Why are migrant children dying in U.S. custody?

 Carlos, 16, had been held in such a facility before being diagnosed with influenza A. He died May 20.
 The teenager had spent one week in CBP custody, even though legally he should have not been there for more than three days.

-U.S. laws require CBP to transfer minors into the custody of the Office of Refugee Resettlement at the Department of Health and Human Services within 72 hours unless there are "exceptional circumstances."
+U.S. laws require CBP to transfer minors into the custody of the Office of Refugee Resettlement (ORR) at the Department of Health and Human Services (HHS) within 72 hours unless there are "exceptional circumstances.

+A CBP official told NBC News via email that while the standard is 72 hours or less, "with the on-going crisis that has been difficult to maintain at times."

+The official stated that despite the fact that the number of migrant families and unaccompanied minors remain at peak levels, U.S. Border Patrol continues to conduct processing of unaccompanied minors in a little over a day, on average, across the southwest border."

+The official added that the high number of children requiring placement with HHS-ORR exceeds their available shelter spaces so the minors spend more time in Border Patrol facilities until then.

-Under ORR, children are supposed to have access to a network of state-licensed or government-funded, private care providers, education, health care and case management services, Linton explained.
+Under ORR, children are supposed to have access to a network of state-licensed or government-funded private care providers, as well as education, health care and case management services, Linton explained.

 And yet, Carlos was placed back in CBP custody after he was diagnosed with flu-like symptoms, an official from the agency previously told NBC News.